-- 1. Advocate at the legislative level for dedicated funding to enable school librarians to purchase titles identified as a result of NBI 23.
+- Advocate at the legislative level for dedicated funding to enable school librarians to purchase titles identified as a result of NRI 23

 - 2. Provide model bargaining language to enable locals to secure funding for multicultural books.

 Staff assigned: Djibril Diop

-January status update: GR staff will continue to advocate for library materials funding in the state budget.
+March RA update: GR staff will continue to advocate for library materials funding in the state budget.

 New Business Item No. 25-Adopted Implementation of a State Income Tax (Eric Pickens, WEA Olympic)

 Cost to WEA: Staff: \$61,900 (To be included in existing staffing budget)

 Non-staff: None

 Cost to the State: None

 WEA Goals and Objectives: 2 and 3

 RECOMMENDATION(S)

 The WEA will:

-- 1. Lobby for a constitutional amendment to allow for the implementation of a state income tax and/or other progressive tax sources. - 2.
-Collaborate with other educational associations and organizations who are willing to join in this effort.
-Staff assigned: Djibril Diop January status update: GR staff will continue to support progressive revenue options during the 2021 Session.
+- Lobby for a constitutional amendment to allow for the implementation of a state income tax and/or other progressive tax sources.

+- 2. Collaborate with other educational associations and organizations who are willing to join in this effort.

+Staff assigned: Djibril Diop

+March RA update: GR staff will continue to support progressive revenue options during the 2021 Session.
 GR staff participate in other statewide coalitions supporting progressive revenue.
 The governor's budget proposal included the implementation of a capital gains tax, which WEA will support.
+SB 5096, a capital gains bill has successfully passed the Senate and is scheduled for a hearing in the House Finance Committee.

-New Business Item No. 26- Adopted 1st-Year-Teacher Grants for Culturally Responsive Classrooms (Da Sol Lim, Highline EA) Cost to WEA: Staff: \$14,700 (To be included in existing staffing budget) Non-staff: \$20,000 (New Cost) Cost to the State: None WEA Goals and Objectives: 1 and 2 RECOMMENDATION(S) The WEA will:
+New Business Item No. 26-Adopted 1st-Year-Teacher Grants for Culturally Responsive Classrooms (Da Sol Lim, Highline EA)

+Cost to WEA: Staff: \$14,700 (To be included in existing staffing budget)

+Non-staff: \$20,000 (New Cost)

+Cost to the State: None

+WEA Goals and Objectives: 1 and 2

+RECOMMENDATION(S)

+The WEA will:

-- 1. Make 100 grants of \$100 each available to first-year teachers for purchasing culturally relevant materials for their classrooms. - 2.
+- 1. Make 100 grants of \$100 each available to first-year teachers for purchasing culturally relevant materials for their classrooms - 2.
 Contact first-year teachers with information about applying for the grants. - 3.
 Provide these teachers with resources for culturally relevant materials such as book lists and lessons. - 4.
 Provide these teachers with a list of WEA members who can support them in leading culturally responsive classrooms.
-Staff assigned: Lisa Kodama / Mary Howes January status update: Staff is setting up the grant application process and accompanying materials are being pulled together.
+Staff assigned: Lisa Kodama / Mary Howes March RA update: The ECE committee created a subcommittee, and they are creating the process to give out these grants using current staff resources with a goal to make the process as easy to navigate as possible for members and pulling together relevant materials and information.
 New Business Item No. 27-Withdrawn Equity in Retirement Benefits for Employees Taking Approved Unpaid Sick and/or Injury Leave (Filma Fontanilla, Clover Park EA) New Business Item No. 28-Adopted Authors of Color Quarterly Book List (Juan Cordova, Highline EA) Cost to WEA: Staff: \$19,400 (To be included in existing staffing budget) Non-staff: None Cost to the State: None WEA Goals and Objectives: 1 and 2 RECOMMENDATION(S) The WEA will: